 Not really.
-No one likes being let go – and most of us almost equally dislike the act of telling an employee that they no longer have a job.
-It’s hard.
-The best day to fire a staff member is probably the day that the final decision has been made for sure.
-That is more forthright than keeping them on under the illusion that their job is safe when all the while you know the axe is coming shortly.
+No one likes being let go – and most of us equally dislike the act of telling an employee that they no longer have a job.
+It’s difficult no matter what.

+It seems that while there are ample reasons for any day, there’s still no right day to fire someone.
 Hopefully you won’t find yourself in this position too often, whichever day you choose.

 What to do when an employee is stealing